Infographics Anyone?

 What’s working and what’s not working?

-Pinterest analytics answer all those questions.
-Pinterest Business profile gives you easy access to all necessary metrics like:
+Pinterest Analytics answers all those questions.
+With your Pinterest Business profile, you’ll get access to important metrics like:

 - Number of impressions on your profile